unslothai/hyperlearn/README.md

 # Goals & Development Schedule

 Hyperlearn will be revamped in the following months to become Moonshot GreenAI with over an extra 150 optimized algorithms!
 Stay tuned!!
+Also you made it this far!
+If you want to join Moonshot, complete the secretive quiz!
+<a href="https://daniel3112.typeform.com/to/K84Qu0" style="text-align: center"><p align="center">Join Moonshot!</p></a>

 ---
 # Extra License Terms